dazagrohovaz/Require5.JS/README.md

 ## The Example Site:

 * Concept / Idea:<br>
 foo.js is the application, but it depends from other scripts, like jQuery.
-Normaly, these need to be loaded first.
+Normaly, these need to be loaded first.<br>
+Well in this case 'foo.js' depends from 'bar.js'.

 * The structure of the site:<br>
 <pre>